 The Core develops innovative methods and techniques using state-of-the-art technologies.
-One of the Core objectives is to validate the rhesus monkey model for lifespan health research initiatives.
-New imaging paradigms under development focus on maternal/fetal imaging and the multimodal application of ultrasound imaging with bioluminescence imaging and PET/CT.
-The Core has also developed a complement of new techniques including those used to explore the pharmacokinetics of novelradiopharmaceuticals by high performance liquid chromatography (HPLC).
+The Core has developed a complement of new techniques including those used to explore the pharmacokinetics of novelradiopharmaceuticals by high performance liquid chromatography (HPLC).

 In Vivo Imaging Capabilities

 - Ultrasound imaging includes a spectrum of applications during pregnancy and an array of ultrasound-guided procedures that provide an efficient means for sample collection and delivery into a variety of anatomical locations in all age groups (fetal to aged).

 - From a colony management perspective, established fetal growth charts are routinely used to confirm gestational age in time-mated animals, and to predict gestational age in outdoor-housed animals where the time of conception is not known.
 Time-mated animals are screened annually, and for assignment to research projects.